ceph/ceph/doc/rados/operations/health-checks.rst

 POOL_FULL
 _________

-One or more pools have reached their quota and are no longer allowing writes.
+One or more pools have reached quota and no longer allow writes.

 To see pool quotas and utilization, run the following command: